 📌 Save to PinterestHow to Prepare Sirloin Steak – The Ultimate Beginner Guide

-A recipe for cooking sirloin steak with a crackling crust and a pink, juicy center
+A recipe for pan-searing top sirloin steak to achieve a golden mahogany crust and a tender interior

 - 4 cloves garlic lightly crushed